-Almost all of the best high efficiency gas furnaces below have the added benefit of being listed on the EnergyStar Highest Efficiency Gas Furnaces of 2019 selection.
-Going into the new year, they’ll likely be the best furnace in 2020 as well, so plan ahead and get the right furnace with a long life ahead.
-They all operate at above a 95% AFUE and when properly installed, promise the most value for you heating budget.
+Almost all of the best high efficiency gas furnaces below have the added benefit of being listed on the EnergyStar Highest Efficiency Gas Furnaces of 2020 selection.
+Going into the new year, many of these same furnaces were the best furnace in 2019 as well, so plan ahead and get the right furnace with a long life ahead.
+They all operate at above a 95% AFUE and when properly installed, and promise the most value for you home heating budget.

 High Efficiency Furnace Buying Guide